even4void/aliquote/content/post/isbc31.md

 with $T_i$ distributed as a $\chi^2$ at every single item (crossed by gender).
 The idea was then to replace the component-wise $\chi^2$ by a component-wise logistic regression, and to apply an LR test on model with and without the interaction term.

 Simulated correlated multivariate binary data were generated with the [bindata](http://cran.r-project.org/web/packages/bindata/index.html) package.
 Hierarchical testing of variable importance follows the Meinshausen's method, already discussed at the top of this page.
-The following picture is taken from Hummel et al.<sup>(1)</sup> and itshows results from the focus level procedure that determined a subgraph of the GO with a controlled number of falsely rejected null hypotheses.
+The following picture is taken from Hummel et al.<sup>(1)</sup> and it shows results from the focus level procedure that determined a subgraph of the GO with a controlled number of falsely rejected null hypotheses.

 ![](/img/20100904110331.png)